This post may contain affiliate links. Please see my full disclosure for details.

 Breadcrumbs

 - Besides adding structure and body to the filling, breadcrumbs absorb excess moisture from the apples as they bake.
-This prevents the filling from becoming overly watery and maintains a cohesive instead of a soggy texture.
+This prevents the filling from becoming overly watery and helps it maintain a cohesive instead of a soggy texture.

-- With a neutral flavor, breadcrumbs can carry the flavors of other ingredients in the filling.
+- With their neutral flavor, breadcrumbs can carry the flavors of other ingredients in the filling.
 This helps distribute the sweetness, spiciness, and any other flavor elements more evenly throughout the strudel.

 - During baking, the breadcrumbs maintain a slightly crispy or crumbly texture, adding interest to each bite.

-- Make your own using my recipe of How to Make Breadcrumb.
+- We use fresh bread crumbs here.
+Make your own using my recipe of How to Make Breadcrumbs.
+If you use dry bread crumbs, use half the amount of fresh bread crumbs.

 -